”To keep control, a narcissist will give us a glimpse of hope that they will change.”

 Psychologists and researchers suggest they haven’t found one that has changed.
-The narcissistic personality disorder is on a spectrum so there is those that will never change, most can and do temporarily change, to meet a need of their own and those who can if they want to alter their patterns of behaviour it is usually temporary change.
+The narcissistic personality disorder is on a spectrum.
+Hence, there is those that will never change, most can and do temporarily change, selfishly to exploit someone to meet a need of their own and those who can change, if they want to alter their patterns of behaviour it is usually temporary change.

 Most are capable of changing on a permanent basis.
 However, Most don’t want to, and it wouldn’t be easy.

 In order to change, you have to take a look deep within and want it seriously.

 They have a personality disorder, and they don’t change or lose that disorder that is who they are.
 Yes, they can change their treatment towards others, to do so on a permanent basis would take hard work and be extremely challenging.
 They can learn to manage themselves, as most narcissistic people can manage themselves very well at times, with people, when they want to, especially when there are witnesses to their behaviour.